And offered her a ride

 You are in a car with a complete stranger, on the highway, where a mistake can easily result in a dangerous car crash.
 There is something about it that's not entirely comfortable.
 As if that weren't bad enough, your company might well be not from this world.

-of vanishing hitchhikers are very widespread around the world and quite old: In the oldest ones, the vehicles picking up ghosts were still horses and carriages.
-The stories usually come in four flavors.
+Urban Legends of vanishing hitchhikers are very widespread around the world and quite old: in the oldest ones, the vehicles picking up ghosts were still horses and carriages.
+The basic outline is the same:

 Fiction has taken its cue and the variations are manifold.
 It can be the driver, as well as the hitchhiker, who has some strange qualities.

 There's a variation where the apparition will seemingly materialize in front of a moving car.
 Despite instant braking, it appears they had to have been hit.
 Getting out and examining the car and environs will not reveal any body.
 Rest assured, however, that the driver has been "marked."